-5 EVAPORATIVE EMSSIONS SYSTEM PRECONDITIONING
+5 EVAPORATIVE EMISSIONS SYSTEM PRECONDITIONING

 The purpose of the preconditioning period is to introduce test fuel into the fuel system and condition all fuel system components to in-use conditions.
-Evaporative system preconditioning can be done in conjunction with mileage accumulation for exhaust testing as long as the fuel system has continuously held evaporative test fuel E10 (Commercial Pump Fuel containing 10 percent ethanol) for a total 140 days.
-E10 pump fuel may only be used for the portion of the soaking period; however, fuel must be switched to E10 certification fuel for a minimum of 30 days prior to testing.
+Evaporative system preconditioning can be done in conjunction with mileage accumulation for exhaust testing as long as the fuel system has continuously held evaporative test fuel E10 (commercial pump fuel containing 10 percent ethanol) for a total of 140 days.
+E10 pump fuel may only be used for the portion of the soaking period; however, fuel must be switched to E10 test fuel for a minimum of 30 days prior to testing.
 The preconditioning procedure shall include the steps outlined in Figure 5.